res3066/ansible_letsencrypt_dns01/README.md

 ```

-Once you've run this role, you will be rewarded with a series of files
+Once you've successfully run this role, you will be rewarded with a series of files
 (with traditional-ish names) in
 play_dir/host_files/hostname.vpn.example.org/crypto/